-To estimate prevalent cases of OMSKD in 2015, the Practice Team Information dataset (PTI) was used [6].
+To estimate prevalent cases of OMSKD in 2016, the Practice Team Information dataset (PTI) was used [7].
 This dataset was collected and maintained by ISD Scotland from April 2003 to September 2013.
 It includes information from a nationally representative 5% sample of Scottish General Practices regarding face-to-face consultations between individuals and a member of the practice team (GPs, nurses and clinical assistants).
 The presence of a unique patient-identifier on the dataset allows for the grouping of consultations for each individual.
-The reason for each consultation was coded using Read codes [7].
+The reason for each consultation was coded using Read codes [8].

 The number of individuals that had a Read code specific to OMSKD between 1 April 2003 and 31 September 2013 were used to estimate prevalence.
 The list of Read codes we used can be consulted on the ScotPHO website [1].
 Individuals were counted once per year if they attended their GP and consulted for OMSKD.
 Individuals were only counted as prevalent cases for the year they consulted.
-In line with the GBD methodology we removed the burden of long-term outcomes of injuries [8].
+In line with the GBD methodology we removed the burden of long-term outcomes of injuries [9].
 We did that by discarding from our prevalent count individuals that had had an injury in the two years prior to the OMSKD consultation.
-We projected the annual count of individuals consulting for OMSKD for the time period covered by PTI (2003-2013) to estimate the number of prevalent cases in 2015.
+We projected the estimated annual incidence trends of OMSKD for the period covered by PTI (2003-2013) to 2014, 2015 and 2016.
+There is no information about the death of individuals in PTI, so adjustments to account for deaths were made using average mortality rates for each age, gender and deprivation decile in Scotland.

-Using this method of identifying prevalent cases of OMSKD, we estimated that there were approximately 185,000 individuals in the Scottish population living with OMSKD in 2015.
+Using this method of identifying prevalent cases of OMSKD, we estimated that there were approximately 206,000 individuals in the Scottish population living with OMSKD in 2016.